 Refresh your creative regularly

 It’s no good to run an ad for a long period of time, even if it’s successful.
 Ads that run for longer than a week tend to decline in performance, even if they were a hit at first.
 Changing the image, video or ad copy will help to re-engage your audience.
-We recommend refreshing ad creative every two weeks to keep your relevancy score (or quality ranking as of the metric changes being made on April 30th) as high as possible, to keep users engaged and to ensure you can achieve the cheapest CPMs possible.
+We recommend refreshing ad creative every two weeks to keep your quality score as high as possible, to keep users engaged and to ensure you can achieve the cheapest CPMs possible.
 Cheaper CPMS means that you’ll get more impressions for the same cost, getting the most bang for your buck!